gageml/gage/tests/cmd-check.md

 If a specified path doesn't exist, `check` exits with an error.

     >>> run("gage check not-there.toml")
-    File "not-there.toml" does not exist
+    gage: File "not-there.toml" does not exist
     <1>

 Generate an invalid Gage file.